Welcome to Bywater Arts District.

 Bicycle Michael’s,622 Frenchmen St. 504-945-9505

-Blue Bikes NOLA, is a bike share program funded by Blue Cross Blue Shield of Louisiana but anyone can rent them.
-There are multiple bike share stations throughout the city.
-The closest station for Blue Bike Rentals are less than one block away.
+Blue Bikes NOLA, is a bike share program with multiple bike share stations throughout the city.
+The closest station for Blue Bike Rentals is across the street by the library.

-You’ll need to down the app, enter your payment info, and you’ll be set to go.
-Locking the bike at a public rack is small additional fee or provide your own bike lock.
+You’ll need to download the app, enter your payment info, and you’ll be set to go.

 Tours & Attractions